yig/webgpu_raii/README.md

 A minimal C++ RAII wrapper for WebGPU's C API.
 It's based on `std::shared_ptr`.
 It is guaranteed correct; the single WebGPU reference count will be managed by the shared pointer, and eventually released.

+The dawn branch is based on dawn's `webgpu.h`.
+The wgpu-native branch is based on wgpu-native's `webgpu.h`.
+As of this writing, the wgpu-native `webgpu_raii.h` works with wgpu-native AND dawn, while the dawn `webgpu_raii.h` only works with dawn.

 ## Installation

 Copy the `webgpu_raii.h` header next to your code.